BFoxyfox/UrbanTerror434_mod/README.md

 mod_playerCount | &#60;value&#62; | If the int is positive, will be added to the real count of player, if is negative a random number beetween value to 1 will be added mod_mapName | &#60;string&#62; | The specified name will be set to the mapname for UrT searcher, if nothing set will be the real one. mod_hidecmds | &#60;value&#62; | Used for mute commands on chat starting with !, /, @, &.
-Where value 0 = off, 1 = pm player, 2 = full mute.
+Where value 0 = off, 1 = pm player, 2 = full mute. mod_infiniteAmmo | On / Off | When a player shot, no bullet will be spend . mod_allowTell | On / Off | Allow tell on the server mod_allowItemDrop | On / Off | Allow drop items on the server mod_allowWeapDrop | On / Off | Allow drop weapons on the server mod_allowFlagDrop | On / Off | Allow drop flag on the server mod_allowSuicide | On / Off | Allow /kill command on the server
+mod_allowRadio | On / Off | Allow the usage of radio on the server mod_allowChat | On / Off | Allow the usage of chat on the server

 ### Commands
 Commands | Syntax | Description